-The Staten Island Justice Center seeks to reduce crime and incarceration by providing court-involved participants with supportive services and engaging the community in prevention programs.
+The Staten Island Justice Center seeks to reduce crime and incarceration by providing court-involved participants with supportive services and by engaging the community in prevention programs.

 Pretrial Supervised Release

-With support from the City of New York, the Staten Island Justice Center operates a supervised release program for misdemeanor and non-violent felony defendants that reduces the reliance on pretrial detention while enhancing the fairness of the justice system.
+With support from the City of New York, the Staten Island Justice Center operates a supervised release program for misdemeanor and felony defendants that reduces the reliance on pretrial detention while enhancing the fairness of the justice system.
 In addition to supervision and case management, the program provides referrals to voluntary community-based or on-site programming.

 Young Adult Alternatives to Incarceration / Adolescent Diversion Program